20 Best Vietnamese Restaurants in Hanoi

 10. Quan Que Restaurant

-- Address & Contact: 80 Ma May, Hoan Kiem District, Hanoi City
+- Address: 80 Ma May, Hoan Kiem District, Hanoi City

-- Famous for: Hanoi spring rolls – Nem Hanoi, Grilled fish charcoal, Green payaya salad
+- Signature: Hanoi spring rolls, Grilled fish charcoal, Green payaya salad

 11. L'essence De Cuisine

-- Address & Contact: 99B Hang Gai St, Hoan Kiem District, Hanoi City
+- Address: 99B Hang Gai, Hoan Kiem District, Hanoi City

 - Opening hours: 10:30 - 22:00

-- Famous for: Hanoi fresh noodle spring rolls, Royal Fried Shrimp, Phoenix Fresh Spring Rolls (Vegetable Style)
+- Signature: Hanoi fresh noodle spring rolls, Royal Fried Shrimp, Phoenix Fresh Spring Rolls (Vegetable Style), Grilled bamboo meatballs on yoke.

-L'essence De Cuisine offers an extraordinary dining experience in Hanoi Old Quarter, renowned for its blend of exquisite flavors and elegant ambiance.
+L'essence De Cuisine offers an extraordinary dining experience in Hanoi Old Quarter, renowned for its blend of French technique with Vietnamese ingredients.
 With modern décor, intimate lighting, and a refined atmosphere, the restaurant is perfect for any occasion, from romantic dinners to corporate events.
 The attentive staff ensures exceptional service, while the seasonal tasting menus offer a culinary journey through the best ingredients of each season.
 Every dish is meticulously crafted to delight both the eyes and taste buds, making dining at L'essence De Cuisine a memorable and sensory experience.

 12. Ding Doong Restaurant

-- Address & Contact: 18-20 Nha Chung Grand Hotel du LAC, Hoan Kiem District, Hanoi City
+- Address: 18-20 Nha Chung Grand Hotel du LAC, Hoan Kiem District, Hanoi City

 - Opening hours: 06:30 - 22:00